insure logo

 Powered by:

-How your location in New Hampshire affects car insurance rates
+How where you live in New Hampshire affects car insurance rates

-Where you live in New Hampshire can have a major impact on your car insurance premium.
+Where you live in New Hampshire plays a major role in determining your car insurance premium.
 Insurers evaluate local risk factors such as accident frequency, traffic congestion, repair expenses and weather-related claims when calculating rates.

 “States that have a higher rate of severe weather that damages cars or helps cause accidents will typically have higher rates,” says Gao.